gecko0307/bt/README.md

 * `http://localhost:8000/file?path=your/path` - retrieves any file relative to project root (a directory where dev server runs).

 ## Copyright and license
-Copyright (c) 2020-2022 Timur Gafarov.
+Copyright (C) 2020-2022 Timur Gafarov.
 Distributed under the MIT license.

+WebGL modules are based on [lightgl.js](https://github.com/evanw/lightgl.js).
+Copyright (C) 2011 by Evan Wallace.